 Realize that most chronic anal fissures will generally recover within 2 weeks.
-Avoid any kind of staining, never ever strain and let it come naturally.
-As soon as you need to go, go, do not wait as the longer you wait even for 10 minutes, the worse it gets, practise this simple principles and it will make things are less painful over the long run.
+Avoid any kind of straining, never ever strain and let it come naturally.
+As soon as you need to go, go, do not wait as the longer you wait even for 10 minutes, the worse it gets, practise these simple principles and it will make things are less painful over the long run.

 If your body tells you it’s time to have a bowel movement, don’t put it off till later.
 Waiting too long or too often can weaken the signals that let you know it’s time to go.
 The longer you hold it in, the dryer and harder it can get, which makes it tougher to pass.

 A chronic anal fissure is a small tear in the thin, moist tissue (mucosa) that lines the anus.

 A Chronic Anal Fissure may occur when you pass hard or large stools during a bowel movement.
 Chronic anal fissures typically cause pain and bleeding with bowel movements.
 You also may experience spasms in the ring of muscle at the end of your anus (anal sphincter).